wp-plugins/ecampaign/readme.txt

 == Setting up a Campaign Action ==

-Below there is an example of the text you should place on on a wordpress post or page.
+Below there is an simple example of the text you could place on on a wordpress post or page to create an out-of-the-can campaign action.

     [ecampaign targetEmail='parking.services@abcde.gov.uk,john.smith@abcde.gov.uk' targetSubject="Objection to Islington Council's proposals to introduce a Residents Roamer, and unlimited visitors vouchers (Ref.
 TMO/3176)" friendSubject="Roamer parking,  more traffic - please email Islington Council" campaignEmail='info@thecampaign.org.uk']
     Dear Sirs